MikeBirtwistle/Stream-One-Project/README.md

 ### Other Contributions

-Along with most of the app being written by myself, i have also relied on [Stack Overflow](https://stackoverflow.com/) in order to help me understand and fix any problems i may have encoutered.
-I also compiled my navbar-collapse.js from different posts on S.O, and have used [Google](https://google.com/) to help with other areas of the project.
+Along with most of the app being written by myself, i have recieved large help and guidance from my mentor, and from the slack channel for code institute from other students.
+I have also relied on [Stack Overflow](https://stackoverflow.com/) in order to help me understand and fix any problems i may have encoutered.
+I also compiled my navbar-collapse.js from different posts on S.O, and have used [Google](https://google.com/) and youtube to help with other areas of the project, which includes the JQuery for the audio playlist.

 ### The app can be viewed here -